3a1/Evelion/README.md

 ## How To Use

-This cheat is made for 8684 steam build.
+This cheat is made for 8684 steam build[steam_legacy version].

 Works only in windowed mode.